broadinstitute/CellBender/README.rst

   $ pip install cellbender

-(and we recommend installing in its own ``conda`` environment to prevent conflicts with other software).
+(and we recommend installing in its own ``conda`` environment, using python 3.8, to prevent conflicts with other software).

 CellBender is run as a command-line tool, as in